-Spaghetti is another Nigerian popular meal and here is a delicious recipe, I was never a good fan of pastas until I tasted this spaghetti recipe.
+I was never a good fan of pasta until I tried this particular recipe.

 Below is the required ingredient, this could be reduced or doubled depending on the number of people you are looking to serve.
 You can refrigerate the remainder for a day or two.

 Fresh pepper (as much as you can take)